SefaSsarac/MVC.2/README.md

-ASP.NET MVC CUSTOMER AND ORDER INFORMATION DISPLAY PROJECT -
+ASP.NET MVC CUSTOMER AND ORDER INFORMATION DISPLAY SERVICES -
 This project involves creating an application using ASP.NET MVC to display customer and order information.
 It follows the Model-View-Controller (MVC) architecture, separating data presentation from business logic.
 Follow the steps below to set up and configure the project.